Australia: Children’s Personal Photos Misused to Power AI Tools

 Fabricated media have always existed, but required time, resources, and expertise to create, and were largely unrealistic.
 Current AI tools create lifelike outputs in seconds, are often free, and are easy to use, risking the proliferation of nonconsensual deepfakes that could recirculate online forever and inflict lasting harm.

 LAION, the German nonprofit organization that manages LAION-5B, confirmed on June 1 that the data set contained the children’s personal photos found by Human Rights Watch, and pledged to remove them.
 It disputed that AI models trained on LAION-5B could reproduce personal data verbatim.
-LAION also said that children and their guardians were responsible for removing children’s personal photos from the internet, which it contended was the most effective protection against misuse.
+LAION said, “We urge the HRW to reach out to the individuals or their guardians to encourage removing the content from public domains, which will help prevent its recirculation.”

 Mark Dreyfus, Australia’s attorney general, recently introduced a bill in parliament banning the nonconsensual creation or sharing of sexually explicit deepfakes of adults, noting that such imagery of children would continue to be treated as child abuse material under the Criminal Code.
 However, Human Rights Watch said that this approach misses the deeper problem that children’s personal data remains unprotected from misuse, including the nonconsensual manipulation of real children’s likenesses into any kind of deepfake.